PHRaposo/OM-Screamer/README.md

   Copyright 1998-2000 University of Aberdeen

-* Code excerpts from t2l-screamer by Killian Sprotte
+* Code excerpts by Killian Sprotte

 #### OM-Screamer is an adaptation of the propagation part of SCREAMER to the paradigm of visual programming language of Openmusic.